Create a Killer Resume and Cover Letter

 We may receive compensation when you click on product links from our partners.
 For more information, please see our disclosure policy.

-Resumes are the trickiest bits of writing that the average person is likely to have to deal with in their lifetime.
+Resumes are the trickiest bits of writing that the average person will likely have to deal with in their lifetime.
 Your resume is also the most important document for your career.
-What makes resume writing difficult is that you’ve got to put together a document that grabs and holds someone’s attention in a positive way in just a few seconds, and then provide enough useful information to allow them to make an informed decision regarding your competence to fill their position.
+What makes resume writing difficult is that you’ve got to put together a document that grabs and holds someone’s attention positively in just a few seconds and then provide enough useful information to allow them to make an informed decision regarding your competence to fill their position.

 Boost your job search with expert resume tips.
 Learn how to tailor your resume, highlight key skills, and stand out to recruiters.
 Start crafting a winning resume today. #ResumeTips #JobSearchSuccessClick To Tweet